goreleaser/goreleaser/www/docs/cookbooks/debconf-templates.md

  discover the error in your ways.
 ```

-Maintainer script file that will trigger questions, usually its `postinst` because all package files are allready installed:
+Maintainer script file that will trigger questions, usually its `postinst` because all package files are already installed:

 ```sh
 #!/bin/sh -e